Diseases & Conditions

 Although osteoblastoma is considered a benign tumor, there have been very rare cases in which an osteoblastoma has transformed into a malignant (cancerous) tumor.

 Because osteoblastomas are slow to grow, the patients will typically have symptoms for about 2 years before the tumor is detected.

 The most common symptoms of tumors found in the leg or arm bones are mild pain and swelling.
 However, many osteoblastomas develop in the spine.
 Tumors in the spine frequently cause back pain.
 In addition, tumors located in the spine can press on nerves.
 When this happens, patients usually develop neurological symptoms in the legs, such as numbness, weakness, or pain.

 Osteoblastoma of the spine can also cause muscle spasm which can result in scoliosis, a sideways curve of the spine.
 Fortunately, this curve usually resolves after the osteoblastoma has been treated.

 Medical History and Physical Examination

 There are many aspects to the doctor's examination.
 Before a physical examination, your doctor will talk with you about your general health, as well as your symptoms in order to get a good history of the problem.

 During the physical examination, your doctor will look for tenderness over the bone and check your range of motion in the painful area.

 Your doctor will order imaging and tissue tests to diagnose osteoblastoma.

 X-rays.
-These tests visualize dense structures like bone.
+These tests provide images of dense structures, such as bone.
 Results from the x-rays will help your doctor determine whether more imaging scans are needed.